Migrants resort to desperate means to reach home, Centre asks states to permit more special trains

-The Centre on Sunday appealed to all states to permit the operation of more special trains for stranded workers so that they can reach home in the next four days, as six more people died during the country-wide exodus of migrants who are facing hardships and even risking their lives to travel during the coronavirus lockdown.
-The Railways said it has operated 366 such 'Shramik Special' trains since May 1 and ferried around four lakh migrants.
+The Centre on Sunday appealed to all states to permit the operation of more special trains for stranded workers so that they can reach home in the next three-four days itself, as six more people died during the country-wide exodus of the migrants facing hardships and even risking their lives to travel during the coronavirus lockdown.
+Senior railway officials say the national transporter has a capacity to run around 300 trains per day ferrying around 20 lakh migrants in a maximum of five days, while it has operated 366 such 'Shramik Special' trains since May 1 and carried around four lakh migrants to their states.

 At least six migrant labourer were killed and 14 others injured when a truck in which they were travelling overturned in Madhya Pradesh's Narsinghpur district on Saturday night.
 The labourers were going in the truck laden with mangoes to Jhansi, Etah and Barabanki in Uttar Pradesh from Hyderabad, police said.